pixlee/android-sdk/README.md

 #### Load More
 - To fire a load more event, simply call the `loadMore` method of the PXLAlbum or PXLPdpAlbum AFTER data has been returned from calls via the 'loadNextPageOfPhotos' method, a "Load More" analytics event will be fired containing all of the necessary analytics information.
-See the DataLoadedHandler function in SampleActiviy.java for an example.
+See the DataLoadedHandler function in GalleryFragment.java for an example.
+- On calls to loadNextPageOfPhotos (except the first), a "Load More" analytics event will be fired automatically
     ```
     #!java

     album.loadMore();
     ```

-#### Load More
-- On calls to loadNextPageOfPhotos (except the first), a "Load More" analytics event will be fired automatically

 #### Opened Lightbox
 - To fire an opened ligtbox event, simply call the `openedLightbox` method of the PXLBaseAlbum that is being opened, and an "Opened Lightbox" event will be fired containing all of the necessary analytics information.